Friday October 05, 2018

 In essence, the word “Sunnah” entails the actions, practices and teachings of Prophet Muhammad (PBUH).
-For Muslims and non-Muslims alike, the Prophet’s (PBUH) life poses as a source of endless inspiration and teaches us what it means to be humble, simple, and modest and yet, at the same time, be the most exalted of all mankind.
-His was the perfect way of life.
+For Muslims and non-Muslims alike, Prophet Muhammad's (SAW) life poses as a source of endless inspiration and teaches us what it means to be humble, simple, and modest and yet, be the most exalted of all mankind.
+His was the perfect way of life that all the Muslims are to follow.

-The Prophet’s (PBUH) Sunnah was the perfect practical execution of the Quran.
-The most ideal way of understanding Allah’s book and its teachings is to follow the footsteps of Prophet Muhammad (PBUH) and mold ourselves according to the example he left behind.
+The Prophet’s (PBUH) Sunnah was the perfect practical execution of Quran.
+The most ideal way of understanding Allah’s book and its teachings is to follow the footsteps of Prophet Muhammad (SAW) and mould ourselves according to the example he left behind.

 Say, [O Muhammad], "If you should love Allah , then follow me, [so] Allah will love you and forgive you your sins.
 And Allah is Forgiving and Merciful."
 (3:31)